hasura/data-hub/action-transforms/airtable/readme.md

 AIRABLE_API_KEY: "keyXXXXXXXXXXXXXX"
 AIRTABLE_BASE_PATH: "https://api.airtable.com/v0/<your_app_id>"
 ```

+If you are using Docker you can provide these environment variables along with the rest of your Hasura configuration information.

 Locate your API Key in [your Airtable settings](https://airtable.com/account).
 If no key exists, you make need to generate a new one.
 ![Airtable API Key](./images/guide-image-1.png)